garyblankenship/leanpub-laravel/manuscript/routing.md

 Second, you may throw an instance of `Symfony\Component\HttpKernel\Exception\NotFoundHttpException`.

-More information on handling 404 exceptions and using custom responses for these errors may be found in the [errors](#errors) section of the documentation.
+More information on handling 404 exceptions and using custom responses for these errors may be found in the [errors](#handling-404-errors) section of the documentation.

-<a name="routing-to-controllers"></a>
-## Routing To Controllers
+## Routing To Controllers {#routing-to-controllers}

-Laravel allows you to not only route to Closures, but also to controller classes, and even allows the creation of [resource controllers](#controllers).
+Laravel allows you to not only route to Closures, but also to controller classes, and even allows the creation of [resource controllers](#resource-controllers).

 See the documentation on [Controllers](#controllers) for more details.